amoffat/sh/_docs_sources/sections/sudo.rst

 ==========

 There are 3 ways of using ``sudo`` to execute commands in your script.
-These are listed in order of usefuless and security.
+These are listed in order of usefulness and security.
 In most cases, you should just use a variation of :ref:`contrib_sudo`.

 .. _contrib_sudo: